In Australia, as in the UK and elsewhere, freedom of speech is a combustible topic that gets the whole nation debating about universities.

 Back at the NCUG, following the panel session on freedom of speech, a robust audience discussion ensued which raised the following points: there is an important difference between freedom of speech and academic freedom, even though the two often get conflated; there should be a line in the sand in relation to topics like anti-vaccination advocates and Holocaust deniers, but where should it be drawn is difficult to define (it was suggested that the risk of actual harm should be the trigger); that the right to protest was also an important element of freedom of speech, and universities, not protesters or speakers, should bear the cost of security.

 In the meantime, everyone from Tehan to taxi drivers have been invoking the so-called Chicago Statement.
-And with the topic of freedom of speech building in pressure, largely driven by a hyper-partisan commentariat (Alan Jones being a ringleader on one side), university vice chancellors might soon be talking to their councils about adopting a similar set of measures.
+It’s a set of guidelines or principles established in 2014 and designed to demonstrate a commitment to freedom of speech and expression on college campuses.
+And with the topic of freedom of speech building in pressure, largely driven by a hyper-partisan commentariat (Alan Jones, as usual, being a ringleader on one side), vice chancellors might soon be talking to their councils about adopting a similar set of measures.

 Back at the Ramsay Centre, it is currently in negotiations with the University of Sydney and the University of Queensland.
 ANU, for its part, says its door is open should the centre like to re-enter discussions.